Chiropractic is about about freedom.

 Vertebral Subluxation is a Chain

-A vertebral subluxation is a misaligned spinal bone that is negatively affecting the nervous system.
-Because structure always affects function, any structural dysfunction naturally leads to irritation of the delicate and vital nervous system.
+A vertebral subluxation is misalignment of a vertebra that is negatively affecting the nervous system.
+Because structure always affects function, any structural dysfunction will naturally lead to irritation of the delicate and vital nervous system.

 Just moments ago I asked a practice member this question: